kentrikos/aws-bootstrap/docs/how-to-start.md

 * some Jenkins jobs may require manual confirmation (e.g. for 'terraform apply' stage), please hover your mouse over the paused stage to see confirmation button
 * steps marked "IAM_LIMITED_PERMISSIONS" are in general optional and may be required only for environments with limited IAM permissions where creating IAM Policies using AWS API is not allowed.
+* Kentrikos supports 2 flavors of Kubernetes clusters: AWS EKS (default and recommended) and kops (e.g. for regions where EKS is not available).
+If unsure, please use EKS.

 ## STEPS